 Early transport was by Deluxe Reo Coach, often drive by the Club Captain

 Owing to the war and its aftermath the club was in recess from 1937 until it was reformed in 1949.

 In 1951 hut construction commenced with the John Tait up the Travers Valley being a joint venture with the Nelson Tramping Club, followed by the Gosling in 1956.
 The Club also assisted with the rebuilding of the Shin Hut in the Awatere Valley (since burned down).

-1985 saw the Hodder Hut taken over from the Tararua Tramping Club and in1986 the Murray Adrian hut was completed alongside the Hodder.
+1985 saw the Tararua Hut taken over from the Tararua Tramping Club and in 1986 the Murray Adrian hut was completed alongside the Hodder.
 These two huts provide welcome accommodation for trampers to Mt Tapuae-O-Uenuku

-MID-WEEK tramps commenced in 1989 and with the advent of the seven day working week these have proved very popular consistently attracting good numbers.
+1989 Mid-week tramps commenced and with the advent of the seven day working week these have proved very popular consistently attracting good numbers.